KostasValeckas/PyLongslit/docs/flat.rst

 The raw flat frames get median combined the same way as described in the :ref:`bias procedure <bias>`.
-The difference is that the flat frames are firstly bias-subtracted and if the detector has a significant :ref:`dark current <dark>`, the dark current can also be removed.
+The difference is that the flat frames are first bias-subtracted and if the detector has a significant :ref:`dark current <dark>`, the dark current can also be removed.
 Similar to the :ref:`bias procedure <bias>`, the user can decide whether bootstrapping is necessary for the error estimation of the median by setting the parameter ``"bootstrap_errors"`` to ``true`` or ``false`` in the configuration file.
-To see full descrition of the error estimation in the software, please refer to the :ref:`description of uncertainty calculations <uncertainties>`.
+To see a full description of the error estimation in the software, please refer to the :ref:`description of uncertainty calculations <uncertainties>`.

 Spectral normalization of the master flat
 --------------------------------------------

-Before the light from the flat-field illumination source (such as a halogen lamp) reaches the detector, it has to pass an array of optical elements
+Before the light from the flat-field illumination source (such as a halogen lamp) reaches the detector, it has to pass through an array of optical elements
 - such as dispersers and filters.
 These optical elements, and the detector itself, have wavelength-dependent efficiencies.
 Because of the disperser, photons with different wavelengths will hit the detector in different places,